 Side Bar: Primary versus Secondary Tasks

 When pilots begin flight training, the most basic tasks - like hovering, or making a normal approach to a landing - demand full concentration and effort.
 Ask a new student pilot a question while she is performing a maneuver,and she may be unable to answer.
 Manipulating flight controls to make an aircraft respond correctly takes a multitude of fine-motor skills, precision muscle movement, and constant correction and adjustment.
 In the beginning, it's hard.
 As time passes and experience comes, tasks that were once difficult become progressively easier.
 Muscle memory and pattern recognition combine to permit pilots to relegate what were once primary tasks to secondary status.
 We can perform these secondary tasks without conscious thought.
 And this is a good thing - it allows us to do more than one thing at once, a vital skill for any pilot.
-We have to fly, DECIDE, tune and talk on radios, and pay attention to what is going on around us - all at once.
+We have to fly, think ahead, tune and talk on radios, and pay attention to what is going on around us - all at once.
 If we could not multi-task, we would need several crew members to do what one or two can do.
 Unfortunately, this ability to discriminate without awareness - what you are doing when you drive your car across town and realize after the fact that you remember nothing about the trip - can get us into trouble.

 When we are distracted, or anxious, or under great stress, that task that we have relegated to secondary status may not be performed to standard.
 A helicopter pilot who is upset upon hearing that the fuel cap may not be on the aircraft - and may instead be laying on the parking apron at the airport just departed - may be so distracted during his approach to a large field for a check of the fuel tank - that he crashes the aircraft.
 This actually happened.